matter-labs/zksync-web-era-docs/docs/api/hardhat/hardhat-zksync-upgradable.md

 ## Upgrade beacon proxy

 Beacon proxy implementation can be upgraded using a similarly structured method from the `zkUpgrades` called `upgradeBeacon`.
-Here is an example:
+For example:

 ```typescript